jeffreykegler/old_kollos/notes/misc/strand.md

     - Pop the top symbol of `work-list`.
       Call it `work-list-symbol`.
-      If it has
-      already been processed,
-      do not execute the rest of the steps in WORK-LIST_LOOP.
-      Start the next iteration of WORK-LIST-LOOP.

     - For every rule, call it `r`, where
       `LHS(r) == work-list-symbol`